 Celestia, if the story that Zeitgeist told is accurate.

 And I Must Scream: Tirac's soul was meant to slowly deteriorate over thousands of years as the mountain was mined.

 Gabbro, once he becomes aware that Tirac has been possessing him his entire life - and finds himself forced to kill Granodiorite.

 Apocalypse How: Level 3 around 500,000 years ago during The Gods war against Tirac, destroying Empires, exterminating entire species and leveling continents.

 Berserk Button: Zeitgeist is very annoyed but still diplomatic to the Grundels when they keep sabotaging his equipment, but when two of his employees are murdered he decides that the gloves are off and slaughters an entire raiding party but one prisoner.

 It's stated that over two hundred miners have been killed over the course of six months, so it's not just the two miners prompting this reaction.

 Do anything to harm Spike and Twilight will destroy you.

-Breaking the Fourth Wall: Pinkie Pie as expected can bend the the Universe to her will, and nobody, not even the doctor, can hope to explain how she can do this.
+Breaking the Fourth Wall: Pinkie Pie as expected can bend the Universe to her will, and nobody, not even the Doctor, can hope to explain how she can do this.
 This is also done by Tirac, a god, while mocking Spike's defiance:

 Ooh kid!
 Post that one on Equestria Daily, I’m sure it’ll get six stars!.